SamChill/drunkardswalk/README.md

 Testing
 -------

 Running the tests requires Python 2.4 or newer and numpy.
+The Python bindings do not have to be installed first.
 The tests are located in the `tests/` subdirectory.
 It is recommended to run the test `simple.py` to ensure that everything is working.
-The tests require that Python and NumPy are installed.